- Antique Diamonds

 A Round diamond has to meet 3 out of 4 benchmarks to be certified as an Old European Cut by the GIA:

 Before the invention of the diamond saw, a single piece of rough yielded just one stone.
-The European Cut was given a high crown, a small table, and an open culet to maximize the yield.
-Skill and experience, rather than machinery and automation, give the Old European Cut a beautiful organic, artisan look.
+To maximize the yield, the European Cut was given a high crown, a small table, and an open culet.
+Skill and experience, rather than machinery and automation, give the Old European Cut a beautiful, organic, artisan look.
 The imperfections add character and timeless charm that only one-of-a-kind diamonds possess.

 Old European Cuts are no longer produced.
 They are a prized find by collectors and history buffs.